ansible/ansible/docs/docsite/rst/dev_guide/developing_locally.rst

 * the directory named for the correct ``plugin_type`` within ``~/.ansible/plugins/`` - for example, ``~/.ansible/plugins/callback``
 * the directory named for the correct ``plugin_type`` within ``/usr/share/ansible/plugins/`` - for example, ``/usr/share/ansible/plugins/action``

 After your plugin file is in one of these locations, Ansible loads it and you can use it in any local module, task, playbook, or role.
 Alternatively, you can edit your ``ansible.cfg`` file to add directories that contain local plugins.
-For information about adding directories of local plugins, see :ref:`ansible_configuration_settings` for details.
+For details about adding directories of local plugins, see :ref:`ansible_configuration_settings`.

 To confirm that ``plugins/plugin_type/my_custom_plugin`` is available:

 * type ``ansible-doc -t <plugin_type> my_custom_lookup_plugin``.
 For example, ``ansible-doc -t lookup my_custom_lookup_plugin``.
 You should see the documentation for that plugin.
 This works for all plugin types except the ones marked with ``*`` in the list above  - see :ref:`ansible-doc` for more details.

-The location of your plugin depends on whether you want to use it in a playbook or in a single role.
-Choose any of the following locations to add your plugin:
+You can limit the availability of your local plugin.
+If you want to use a local plugin only with selected playbooks or only with a single role, load it in one of the following locations:

-* In a certain playbook: Store the plugin in a subdirectory for the correct ``plugin_type`` (for example, ``callback_plugins`` or ``inventory_plugins``) in the directory that contains the playbooks.
+* In a selected playbook or playbooks: Store the plugin in a subdirectory for the correct ``plugin_type`` (for example, ``callback_plugins`` or ``inventory_plugins``) in the directory that contains the playbooks.
 * In a single role: Store the plugin in a subdirectory for the correct ``plugin_type`` (for example, ``cache_plugins`` or ``strategy_plugins``) within that role.
 When shipped as part of a role, the plugin is available as soon as the role is executed.